junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 >
 > Sam get Rowena to get Michael out, John/Mary possess skeleton as zombie form, Michael threatening, John/Mary protect Sam, John/Adam talk, Adam helps persuade Michael

-It feels like a Deja Vu again, going to Hell, going to the Cage in the nowhere.
+It feels like a Deja Vu again, going to Hell, going to the Cage in nowhere.
 Descending the stairs into nothingness, with a demon and a witch on his side.
 But the other companies are too different and too distracted.
 Sam can feel John and Mary's eyes on his back from time to time.
-Sam tries very hard to not glance and grimace at their current vessels.
+Sam tries very hard not to glance and grimace at their current vessels.

 "Well, that's a scene I never thought I'd seen."
 Crowley tuts loudly, eyeing the skeletons of John and Mary.
 The bones and skulls of their current forms shake and clatter as they make moves.
 The crispy sound echoes in the bleak passageway of Hell.